Blank Slate (manga)

 Blank Slate (悪性 －アクサガ－, Akusaga) is a Japanese manga series written and illustrated by Aya Kanno.
 It was serialized in Hakusensha's shōjo manga magazine Bessatsu Hana to Yume, ending in the March 2006 issue on January 26, 2006.
 The individual chapters were collected into two bound volumes, which were published by Hakusensha on September 16, 2005, and June 19, 2006.
 Blank Slate was licensed in English by Viz Media, who released the manga's two volumes on October 7, 2008, and December 2, 2008, with the e-book versions released on January 29, 2013, and February 12, 2013, respectively.
 The manga has also been localized in France by Delcourt and in Taiwan by Ever Glory Publishing.

+Plot

+The series takes place in the fictional country of Galay, twenty years after Galay had invaded and obtained rule over the neighboring country of Amata.
+After Zen, an infamous criminal motivated by his urge for destruction, encounters the daughter of Galay's general, he becomes entangled with the politics of both nations.